pmean/build-website/text/04/conflict-book-review.md

 this exam is empowering, because it promotes self care, and because of a general belief in individual testimonials, many readers have reacted angrily to reports that use of a breast self-exam has no detectable impact on mortality.
-I\'ve already commented on David Sackett\'s editorial, \"[The arrogance of preventive medicine](http://www.cmaj.ca/cgi/content/full/167/4/363)\" but there is also a very informative review article by MacCoun in the Annual Review of Psychology 1998 49:259-287 (available in html format [here](http://socrates.berkeley.edu/~maccoun/ar_bias.html) or pdf format [here](http://ist-socrates.berkeley.edu/~maccoun/MacCoun_AnnualReview98.pdf)).
+I've already commented on David Sackett's editorial, "[The arrogance of preventive medicine](http://www.cmaj.ca/cgi/content/full/167/4/363)" but there is also a very informative review article by MacCoun in the Annual Review of Psychology 1998 49:259-287 (available in html format [here](http://socrates.berkeley.edu/~maccoun/ar_bias.html) or pdf format [here](http://ist-socrates.berkeley.edu/~maccoun/MacCoun_AnnualReview98.pdf)).
-Read MacCoun\'s article and it will change the way you interpret research.
+Read MacCoun's article and it will change the way you interpret research.

-There\'s so much more to talk about: academic-industry partnerships raise serious issues about the objectivity of academic research.
+There's so much more to talk about: academic-industry partnerships raise serious issues about the objectivity of academic research.
 There are also non-financial conflicts of interest (note Hammerschimdt 1995 J Lab Clin Med article, When commitments and interests conflict.
-\"There\'s probably no greater conflict of interest than an NIH grant\".
+"There's probably no greater conflict of interest than an NIH grant".
 [\[Medline\]](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=Retrieve&db=PubMed&list_uids=7602234&dopt=Abstract)).
 Also, when emotions on an issue run high, claims of conflict of interest are often wielded as weapons of war.
 There is also serious bias in the